dodevops/packer-puppetdev/README.md

 keys you can override there.

 Also, you can place a hiera.yaml where your Vagrantfile is to alter the used hiera configuration.
-Use vagrant.includes/hiera.yaml as a template.
+Use vagrant.includes/hiera.yaml or hiera5.yaml (for puppet 4) as a template.

 # Building